 Details about how to program bars with changing time signatures will be given below.

 This video will show many important features of Barbara.

 The basic operation is that when Barbara is showing a sequence of bars, like the 4/4 bar above, the shown bars can either be played once or repeated with the two buttons at the bottom of the screen.

-The Play and Repeat buttons will change to Stop and Pause buttons when Barbara is playing.
+The Play and Loop buttons will change to Stop and Pause buttons when Barbara is playing.
 The Pause button will change to Resume button if it is pressed.

 What makes Barbara an untraditional metronome is the possibility to program complicated sequences of bars.

 After pressing the New or Edit buttons in the main view, you will see button pages with which you can program bars to your piece of metronomic music.

 With the buttons in the first page you can program bars with time signatures in which the lower numeral is either 4 or 8.